D40G/qb-bbq/Readme.md

 ## Known Issues
 ```
-prop sometimes stays in hand after emote is done. i believe this is an issue with dpemotes
+FIXED -- prop sometimes stays in hand after emote is done. i believe this is an issue with dpemotes
 but i will look into this more
 ```